kamilsarelo/evernote-to-google-keep-migrator/README.md

 ### Migrating a note

-A click on the button **"migrate the selected note in Evernote"** will first scrape the selected note in Evernote - see the method **scrapeNoteFromEvernote()** in the **Controller** class.
+A click on the button **"migrate the selected note in Evernote"** will first scrape the selected note in Evernote - see the **scrapeNoteFromEvernote()** method in the [Controller](/src/Controller.java) class.
 Then the application finds all the images in a note and downloads them via Java-Selenium-JavaScript magic to the local file system.
 The download must be done in the browser session because of the login to Evernote.
 If required, the application scales the images down to fit the Google Keep limitations.

-In the second step, the application converts HTML-lists to plain-text-lists, removes all HTML tags, removes unnecessary empty lines, etc - see the method **prepareNoteForKeep(Note)** in the **Controller** class.
+In the second step, the application converts HTML-lists to plain-text-lists, removes all HTML tags, removes unnecessary empty lines, etc - see the **prepareNoteForKeep(Note)** method in the [Controller](/src/Controller.java) class.
 There are no limits to customizations here.
 For example, I used a special code that was fixing and unifying the units in ingredients or code that was unifying certain words across all recipes.

-In the final step, the application focuses the Google Keep window and starts adding a note - see the method **addNoteToKeep(Note)** in the **Controller** class.
+In the final step, the application focuses the Google Keep window and starts adding a note - see the **addNoteToKeep(Note)**  method in the [Controller](/src/Controller.java) class.
 Besides Selenium, I use here the clipboard and key presses via the good old **java.awt.Robot** heavily for uploading the previously downloaded images to Google Keep.

 Noteworthy details:
 * Evernote's notebook name is used as a label in Google Keep